 This website presents the independent Geopolitical Research of Christian Takushi, a Swiss-Peruvian Macro Economist of Japanese descent (Nikkei), and his research network.
-Takushi tracks underestimated trends.
+Takushi tracks trends underestimated by consensus.
 This site was built at the request of decision-makers and researchers to facilitate exchange, advance research and support decision-makers with an independent perspective.

 Who is Christian Takushi?

 A trained Macro Economist with over 28 years of research, portfolio management & strategy experience in the global investment industry.
 Christian Takushi is a specialist for the Asia, Emerging Markets and Geopolitics.
 He is a passionate Macro Economist that researches the growing impact of geopolitical forces on the Economy, focusing his research on underestimated geopolitical trends that could impact key economies.

 A growing number of decision-makers see Takushi as a Geopolitical Economist, and are using his insights and methodologies to identify future risk events, crises and changes – and prepare for them.
 In recent years Takushi has lectured and spoken at distinguished institutions such as the IMD Executive MBA Program, Lausanne University HEC, the CFA Institute, the Rosey Institute, the European Pension Forum etc.